Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Examples and simulation study

 \section{Examples and simulation study}

-To investigate the finite sample performance of our estimators, we generate data from six distributions, of which four satisfy $D^{(d)}(u_n)$ condition for some $d$.
-In the sequel, we drop the subscript of the unit vector $\vc1$ when it is clear from the context: $\ell_s(\vc1)=\ell_s(\vc1_s)$.
+To demonstrate the finite sample performance of our hypothesis test and our estimation of $\theta$, we consider five processes, among which four satisfy $D^{(d)}(u_n)$ condition for some $d$.
+For these four processes, we show how to compute $\theta$ and to validate $D^{(d)}(u_n)$ condition via the stable tail dependence function $\ell_s$.
+In the sequel, we drop the subscript of the unit vector $\vc$ when it is clear from the context: $\ell_s(\vc)=\ell_s(\vc_s)$.
 In this section, $u_n$ is chosen such that $n\P(X>u_n)=1$.